pereiragc/pereiragc.github.io/research.md

 ---

 ## Work in progress
-Asset Pricing and Informal Labor Markets: A New Perspective <br />
+Informal Labor Markets and the Business Cycle: An Asset Pricing Perspective <br />
 with Livio Maya. *Draft coming soon.*

 A Welfare Analysis of Informality and Income Risk<br />